How Much Is Pet Insurance?

 Some policies also include wellness costs, such as vaccinations, dental care, and medical tests.
 A few include extra benefits, such as coverage for pet care when an owner has an emergency, or coverage for vet care when the owner travels out of the country with the pet.

 But preexisting conditions and cosmetic procedures usually aren’t covered.
-And policies tend to come with a waiting period of 14 to 30 days, which means if a pet is diagnosed with an illness or is injured before that time is up, treatment for that condition won’t be covered.
+And policies may come with a waiting period of, say, a few days or a month, which means if a pet is diagnosed with an illness or is injured before that time is up, treatment for that condition won’t be covered.

 How Much Does Pet Insurance Cost?